Skip to main content

 Mission

-The Mission of the Bethel University Department of Nursing is to provide our students with the opportunities, education, experiences, environment, mentoring, and leadership necessary for them to develop to their highest potential as professional nurses.
+The mission of the Bethel University Department of Nursing is to provide accessible educational experiences that meet the needs of our diverse learning community.
+This includes opportunities, environment, mentoring, and leadership necessary for our students to develop to their highest potential as professional nurses.

-The highest potential is defined as each student being prepared to exhibit excellence by positively impacting health care in patient communities.
-Bethel students demonstrate competency by delivering safe quality care, participating in inter-professional collaboration, life-long learning, and implementing an evidence-based practice as the standard of care.
+Highest potential is defined as each student being prepared to exhibit excellence by positively impacting the health care of the diverse patient communities served, demonstrating competency by delivering the ultimate level of safe, quality care through participation in interprofessional collaboration, life-long learning, and advanced education, and implementing evidence-based practice as the standard of care.

 Vision